 EMILY – I listen to news podcasts, especially UK-based news because I lived there for 7 years and really miss it.
 I listen to LOTS of podcasts and not just true crime.

-My Daily Listening is: Beyond Today (BBC Radio 4), Today in Focus (the Guardian), Outlook (BBC World Service), SBS World News Radio podcast, The Daily, 5 Things (USA Today) and Claremont the Trial (to keep up with the Claremont serial killings trial).
+My Daily Listening is: Beyond Today (BBC Radio 4), Today in Focus (the Guardian), Outlook (BBC World Service), SBS World News Radio podcast,

 I really love Andrew Rule’s Life and Crimes, BBC Documentary, True Murder with Dan Zupansky (this was one of the first podcasts I ever listened to more than 10 years ago), Criminal, the First Degree and the Murder in My Family.